 - Is it a prestige product?

-Your goal is to ensure your products appear in search results whenever they are relevant, and that any shoppers clicking on and viewing your listings find enough persuasive product information to purchase from you.
+Your goal is to ensure your products appear in search results whenever they’re relevant, and that any shoppers clicking on and viewing your listings find enough persuasive product information to purchase from you.

-You can choose one of two selling options in eBay:
+You can choose one of two eBay selling options with different pricing strategies:

 - The online auction.
 Auctions last from one to 10 days and can sometimes result in a higher price for your product.
 It motivates buyers to compete with each other.
 You just need to list a starting price to spark interest.
 Auction-style listings are ideal for items in high demand with limited supply, such as rare sports collectibles.
 They are also helpful if you don’t know what price to sell at.